A Ghost Is Born: Reception

 Among mixed reviews, Rob Mitchum of Pitchfork criticized A Ghost Is Born as "wildly uneven" and "less cohesive than any other Wilco release."
 Village Voice critic Robert Christgau called it a "privileged self-indulgence" due to its extreme musical dynamics.
 NME wrote of the album: "It's like Scissor Sisters on tranquilisers.
 With a bit of ELO.
 And a dash of Ramones.
 And, with this eclecticism, a worrying lack of focus."
 Joshua Klein of the Chicago Tribune felt that the album possessed an "incomplete" quality which nonetheless can be "quite intriguing, more of a side step than a forward leap, but a worthy experiment all the same."
 Ann Powers of Blender wrote that on first listen, the album is "rather monotonous, a bunch of moderately singable tunes with some noise piled up around the edges", but that it "starts to insinuate meaning" over subsequent listens.

 In 2005, A Ghost Is Born won two Grammy Awards for Best Alternative Music Album and Best Recording Package.
 Although the band was nominated for Grammys for work on previous albums, this was the first time that they won one.
-The band only won one award, as the winner for Best Recording Package is credited towards the artist of the artwork, not the performer.
+The band only won one award, as the winner for Best Recording Package is credited towards the creator of the artwork, not the performer.